 - The toothpaste should have adequate foaming properties to give a cleaning experience that is as good as or better than an SLS toothpaste.

 - The taste of the toothpaste should be acceptable to both adults and children.

-- The toothpaste should not use very strong artificial flavorings just to mask a foul tasting surfactant.
+- The toothpaste should not use very strong artificial flavorings just to mask a foul-tasting surfactant.

 - The shelf life should be adequately long so that the product does not deteriorate before it has been used.

-Alternatives ingredients to sodium lauryl sulfate SLS in toothpaste.
+Alternatives to sodium lauryl sulfate.

 - Coco-glucoside – An excellent toothpaste surfactant that ticks all the boxes for people who want a “green” alternative to SLS.
 It is non- irritating and doesn’t dry the skin in the way that sulfate surfactants do, making it well suited for products that come into contact with mucal membrane areas like the inside of the mouth.
 Coco-glucoside is what is known as an Alkyl Glucoside and it can be regarded as a green ingredient since it is derived from natural, renewable raw materials It is produced by reacting the alcohol from coconut or palm oil with glucose from corn, potatoes or wheat starch.

 - Sodium Cocyl Glutamate – Although this is also derived from coconut oil it can’t be described as a natural or organic ingredient.
 Sodium Cocyl Glutamate is still a synthetic surfactant that is relatively similar to Sodium lauryl sulfate (SLS).
 However, it is milder and less irritating to the skin than SLS.

 - Sodium Methyl Cocoyl Taurate – This is another popular SLS alternative used by brands like Eco-dent, With My and Kiss my Face.
 Sodium Methyl Cocoyl Taurate is a mild and stable surfactant that has excellent foaming capabilities but without the irritating characteristics.